 You can also just choose the overall transparency of the chosen layer, or layers, instead of a channel.

 Finally, you can choose to Invert the source values you have chosen.

 The target is a single Layer, Layer mask or channel to which you apply the source values via a blend mode.

 You can also output the target via a Mask using a Layer/s Channel (Colour or Alpha), or via a selection.

 The permutations with Apply Image are not infinite, but it can be confusing for anyone not familiar with digital imaging.

 Apply Image is not easy to use for beginners to Photoshop.
 That said it is immensely powerful in the right hands.

 The Apply Image Process for Luminosity Masking

 Put three images shot at different exposures into one document.
-Or create three images from one image but edit two of the images to make a dark version and a light version.
+Or create three images from one image (especially true for raw files).
+Then edit two of the images to make a darker version and a lighter version.

-If you have shot the images with exposure bracketing you will usually need to align the layers.
+If you have shot the images with exposure bracketing you will usually need to align the layers using the method below.